What you need to know

 - Time-management skills.
 Physical therapists typically treat several patients each day.
 They must provide appropriate care to patients along with completing administrative tasks, such as documenting patient progress.

-Employment of physical therapists is projected to grow 21 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of physical therapists is projected to grow 17 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 Demand for physical therapy will come from the aging baby boomers, who are not only staying active later in life, but are more susceptible to health conditions, such as strokes, that may require physical therapy.

 Advances in medical technology have increased the use of outpatient surgery to treat a variety of injuries and illnesses.
 Physical therapists will be needed to help these patients recover from surgery.